gangdong/gangdong.github.io/_posts/2019-12-07-Fingerprint-frmk2.markdown

     return 0;
 }
 ```
-from the
+From the
 [FingerprintDaemonProxy.h]({{site.url}}/daviddong.github.io/assets/docs/FingerprintDaemonProxy.h)<br>
 android path: root/system/core/fingerprintd/FingerprintDaemonProxy.h<br>
-we find the remote service is fingerprint daemon.
-Fingerprinted registers the remote service to the servcemanager for the customer to call.
+We find the remote service is fingerprint daemon.
+Fingerprinted registers the remote service to the servcemanager for the client to use.
 The protocol interface is IFingerprintdaemon.
-Fingerprintservice in the framework will eventually call the remote service, that is, the method in
+FingerprintService in the framework will eventually call the remote service, that is, the method in
 [fingerprintdaemonproxy.cpp]({{site.url}}/daviddong.github.io/assets/docs/fingerprintdaemonproxy.cpp).<br>
 android path: root/system/core/fingerprintd/fingerprintdaemonproxy.cpp<br>
 ```c++